Hormones and performance

 How much does a testosterone blood test cost in the UK?

 An NHS GP blood test is free but may have long waits and typically only measures total testosterone.
 Private home tests range from £30–£50 for testosterone alone to £100–£150 for a comprehensive hormone panel including SHBG, cortisol, DHEA-S, and thyroid function.
-Our Performance panel (£149) includes testosterone alongside 40+ biomarkers.
+Our Complete Male Hormones panel (£119) includes testosterone alongside 8 related hormone markers.

 Does testosterone replacement therapy have side effects?